 The course is organized this year by Jukka Suomela (primary contact), Amirreza Akbari, and Sameep Dahal.

 The course is worth 5 credits, and there are 12 full weeks of lectures plus two exams.
 As one credit entails approx. 27 hours of work, you are expected to work 10–11 hours each week on this course.

 SCHEDULE AND DEADLINES

-During the full lecture week x, the weekly routine is as follows:
+During each lecture week, the recommended weekly routine is as follows:

 Each week you are supposed to answer a quiz (2 points) and solve three exercises (3×2 points).
-In the textbook, there are at least five exercises in chapter x; you can freely choose which of those you solve during week x, and in which order.
+In the textbook, there are at least five exercises in each chapter; you can freely choose which of those you solve, and in which order.
 The deadlines are as follows:

 - Wednesday at midnight: Submit your solution to one exercise in MyCourses.

 - Friday at midnight: Submit your solutions to two other exercises in MyCourses.